 Immigration has been an integral piece of America’s history since Europeans first began the conquest of colonization 500+ years ago.
-The colonization of America by Europeans, the forced migration of kidnapped Africans, the wave of “tired, hungry, and poor” immigrants seeking opportunity in the 20th century, the steady migration of people from Mexico and Latin America—our history of immigration is checkered, most often dark, but this country is what it is today because of these immigrants.
+The colonization of America by Europeans, the forced migration of kidnapped Africans, the wave of “tired, hungry, and poor” immigrants seeking opportunity in the 20th century, and the steady migration of people from Mexico and Latin America—our history of immigration is checkered, most often dark, but this country is what it is today because of these immigrants.

 Today, nearly 45 million people in the United States immigrated here from another country.
 Another 39 million people are first-generation Americans, born here to immigrant parents.
 Struggling against fragmented identities, xenophobia, and discrimination on the one hand; reveling in possibility, adventure, and self-actualization on the other, the story of immigration is a nuanced and challenging one.
 Here are 11 books that tell that nuanced story well: